October 13, 2025

 Individual creators and teams focused purely on visual inspiration and trend research.

-8. Canva - Best for Template-Based Creative Collaboration
+8. Canva: Best for Template-Based Creative Collaboration

 Canva has evolved way beyond social media graphics.
 Think template-based design platform with solid collaboration features.
 It's now a genuine option for collaborative moodboarding if you like working with templates.
+With over 265 million monthly active users, Canva has grown into what it calls a "Creative Operating System."

 Features